apache/orc/README.md

 ## ORC File Library

 This project includes both a Java library and a C++ library for reading and writing the _Optimized Row Columnar_ (ORC) file format.
 The C++ and Java libraries are completely independent of each other and will each read all versions of ORC files.
-But the C++ library only writes the original (Hive 0.11) version of ORC files, and will be extened in the future.
+But the C++ library only writes the original (Hive 0.11) version of ORC files, and will be extended in the future.

 Releases:
 * Latest: <a href="http://orc.apache.org/releases">Apache ORC releases</a>